 - Nausea or vomiting

 The throat includes the esophagus; windpipe, also known as the trachea; voice box, also known as the larynx; tonsils; and epiglottis.

 When to see a doctor

 Take your child to a doctor if your child's sore throat doesn't go away with the first drink in the morning, recommends the American Academy of Pediatrics.

-Get immediate care if your child has severe signs such as:
+Get immediate care if your child has severe signs and symptoms such as: